Ashok966/Line-following-robot/README.md

 ## Assembly

-1. **Chassis Assembly**: Assemble the robot's chassis, following the manufacturer's instructions.
+1. Chassis Assembly: Assemble the robot's chassis, following the manufacturer's instructions.
 Attach the motors and wheels securely.

-2. **Sensor Placement**: Mount the line detection sensors on the robot's front, close to the ground, and aligned with the expected line path.
+2. Sensor Placement: Mount the line detection sensors on the robot's front, close to the ground, and aligned with the expected line path.

-3. **Microcontroller Setup**: Connect the sensors and motors to your microcontroller board.
+3. Microcontroller Setup: Connect the sensors and motors to your microcontroller board.
 Verify the wiring and connections are correct.

-4. **Power Supply**: Connect the power supply to the microcontroller and motors.
+4. Power Supply: Connect the power supply to the microcontroller and motors.
 Ensure it meets the voltage and current requirements.

-5. **Upload Code**: Upload the line following algorithm or code to your microcontroller board.
+5. Upload Code: Upload the line following algorithm or code to your microcontroller board.
 Be sure to calibrate the sensors if necessary.

-6. **Test and Adjust**: Place the robot on the line path and test its functionality.
+6. Test and Adjust: Place the robot on the line path and test its functionality.
 If it doesn't follow the line correctly, make any necessary adjustments in the code or sensor positioning.

 ## Software Setup